-The budget includes ARPA approved and funded implementation of City-wide Tyler Enterprise ERP (Enterprise Resource Planning) system.
-The implementation process will span over approximately 2 years for all modules of the ERP system including the implementation of City-wide online payment options.
+The budget includes ARPA approved and funded implementation of City-wide TylerMunis Enterprise Enterprise Resource Planning (ERP) system.
+The implementation process will span over approximately 2 years for all modules of the ERP systems including the implementation of City-wide on-line payment options.